 Medium length curly hair is a laidback and sexy hairstyle for men.
 You can quickly achieve the look with a perm, then put your twist on it by changing up the styling.
-For a relaxed look, use some sea salt spray to create a messy texture.
+Use some sea salt spray to create a messy texture for a relaxed look.
 If you want to look more polished, try a curl-defining spray or serum.

 11. Long Fringe +Perm

 Like a short fringe, a long fringe looks excellent on permed hair.
-The curls will make your fringe look thicker and fuller, and give you a more youthful appearance.
-Plus, a longe fringe – particularly in an asymmetric cut – is one of the best ways to disguise a broad forehead.
+The curls will make your fringe look thicker and fuller and give you a more youthful appearance.
+Plus, a longer fringe – particularly in an asymmetric cut – is one of the best ways to disguise a broad forehead.